laanp/Icarus_Mods_Separated/laanp-StacksAndKits_Readme.md

-laanp-StacksAndKits_v2_w101_P.pak
+laanp-StacksAndKits_v1_w102_P.pak
 ----------------------------------------------------------------------
-Mod Version: 2
+Mod Version: 1

-Compatible with Icarus Version: Rev. 2.1.4.117586 (Week: 101)
+Compatible with Icarus Version: Rev. 2.1.5.117759 (Week: 102)

 ## Description:
 This mod is designed for Icarus players who want to keep the experience intact but like some of the other quality of life aspects of my other mods.

-## V2 Update
-Updated the mod so Biofuel Cans, Canteens, O2 Tanks & Glass Bottles do not stack to avoid loosing filled containers.

 ### Changes:
 - Player levels shows actual, beyond 60